decretist/Dissertation/Chapter0/chapter0.md

 ## Outline of Chapters

-Introduction, Background, the *Decretum*, Gratian, Stylometry, Next steps.
+Background, the *Decretum*, Gratian, Stylometry, Next steps.

 ## Note on the Title